Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: Mathematics as ontology

 \section{Mathematics as ontology}

-The edifice of Badiou's philosophy of ``being qua being'' is founded on a thesis establishing the identity of mathematics and ontology.
-In order to accomplish this task, Badiou in the very first words of ``Being and Event'' goes back to the old Parmenedean dispute on the status of the one and the multiple.
-He decides it by giving priority to the multiple, while considering the one as an effect of operation of imposing a structure upon being, organizing the 'primordial' \emph{inconsistent multiplicity}.
+The edifice of Badiou’s philosophy of ``being qua being'' is founded on a thesis establishing the identity of mathematics and ontology.
+In order to accomplish this task, Badiou, in the very first words of ``Being and Event'' goes back to the old Parmenidean dispute on the status of the one and the multiple.
+He decides it by giving priority to the multiple, while considering the one as an effect of operation of imposing structure upon being, organizing the ‘primordial’ \emph{inconsistent multiplicity}.
 Inconsistent means here exactly this: ``without any unifying principle''.

-Being such as it presents itself --- and ``no access to being is offered to us except presentations'' \cite[p.
-27]{BE} --- is a \emph{consistent multiplicity}.
-It is a multiplicity because ``if the one is not reciprocal with being, the multiple, however, is reciprocal with presentation.'' \cite[s.
-28]{BE}; also, it is consistent because a presented being is always the result of a certain organizing principle, certain \emph{operation of counting-as-one}.
-The inconsistent multiplicity is a \emph{subtractive} basis of an already structured presentation --- it is possible to be discerned only retroactively, as that `something' on which a count-as-one operated \cite[p.
-25]{BE}.
+Being such as it presents itself --- and ``no access to being is offered to us except presentations'' [BE, p.
+27] --- is a \emph{consistent multiplicity}.
+It is a multiplicity because ``if the one is not reciprocal with being, the multiple, however, is reciprocal with presentation.''
+[BE, s.
+28]; also, it is consistent because a presented being is always the result of certain organizing principle, certain \emph{operation of counting-as-one}.
+The inconsistent multiplicity is a \emph{subtractive} basis of an already structured presentation --- it is possible to be discerned only retroactively, as that ‘something’ on which a count-as-one operated [BE, p.
+25].
 From the perspective of presentation it is only the void because the effect of structure encompasses everything without exception.
-In this manner, the inconsistent multiplicity ``sutures presentation to being'' \cite[p.
-55]{BE}; the void is the name of being \cite[p.
-56]{BE}.
-This establishment of a consistent multiplicity resulting from an operation of counting-as-one, a combination of the earlier inconsistent and later consistent multiplicity is called a \emph{situation}.
+In this manner, the inconsistent multiplicity ``sutures presentation to being'' [BE, p.
+55]; the void is the name of being [BE, p.
+56].
+This establishment of a consistent multiplicity resulting from some operation of counting-as-one, a combination of the earlier inconsistent and later consistent multiplicity, is called a \emph{situation}.